basho/basho_docs/source/languages/en/riak/theory/concepts/index.md

 MapReduce
 ---------

-[[MapReduce]] in Riak allows you to process your data in real-time in parallel utilizing the hardware resources of your entire cluster.
+[[MapReduce|Using MapReduce]] in Riak allows you to process your data in real-time in parallel utilizing the hardware resources of your entire cluster.
 MapReduce jobs are described in JSON using a set of nested hashes describing the inputs, phases, and timeout for a job.
 A job can consist